Kubernetes PetSets

 With a container orchestration layer, we are marrying the container scheduler’s decisions on where to place a container with the primitives provided by lower layers.
 The container scheduler knows where containers “live,” and we can consider it the absolute source of truth concerning a container’s location.

-So, the primary task of a container scheduler is to start containers on the most suitable host and connect them.
-It has to manage failures by doing automatic fail-overs, and it needs to be able to scalable containers when there is too much data to process/compute for a single instance.
+So, a container scheduler’s primary task is to start containers on the most suitable host and connect them.
+It also has to manage failures by performing automatic fail-overs and be able to scale containers when there is too much data to process/compute for a single instance.

 1. Resource Management: Container schedulers allocate appropriate resources to each container, considering factors such as CPU, memory, and storage requirements.
 This ensures that containers operate without resource contention, preventing performance degradation.